blocknetdx/blocknet-docs/blocknetDXservice-node.md

 ![alt text](https://github.com/BlocknetDX/blocknet-docs/blob/master/pictures/send_5000.PNG "Logo Title Text 1")

-* Wait for the CLIENT computer to receive the 5000 Block and have at least 15 confirmations on the TX
+* Wait for the CLIENT computer to receive the 5000 Block and have at least 15 confirmations on the transaction (TX)

-* Once the transaction (TX) is fully confirmed, navigate back to: `Tools > Debug console`
+* Once the TX is fully confirmed, navigate back to: `Tools > Debug console`
    * Type `servicenode outputs` (Outputs the service node TX information needed in the `servicenode.conf`)

    * Take note of these generated outputs as they will be needed in the configuration files

 * Retrieve your SNODE SERVER computer Public IP address.
 Go to Google and search "what's my ip".
 Take note of this address as it will be needed in the configuration files
    * If using a VPS for the SNODE SERVER computer, retrieve that Public IP address
-   * Main-net: YOUR_PUBLIC_IP:41412
+   * Main-Net: YOUR_PUBLIC_IP:41412

 * Navigate to the BlocknetDX data directory